ankitects/anki/docs/linux.md

 ## Packaging considerations

-Python and node are downloaded as part of the build.
-You can optionally define PYTHON_BINARY as the full path to a Python binary, to use it instead of the downloaded version.
+Python, node and protoc are downloaded as part of the build.
+You can optionally define PYTHON_BINARY and PROTOC_BINARY as the full path to a Python binary and Protoc binary respectively, to use it instead of the downloaded version.
 A similar approach could be done with node in the future; a PR would be welcome.

 If rust-toolchain.toml is removed, newer Rust versions can be used.
 Older versions